Rational degeneration of M-curves, totally positive Grassmannians and KP2-solitons: Multi--soliton KP solutions

-is a regular multi--line soliton solution to the KP equation (\ref{eq:KP}) bounded for all real $x,y,t$ if and only if $\Delta_I (A) \ge 0$, for all $I$ \cite{KW2}.
+The multi--line soliton solution to the KP equation (\ref{eq:KP}) is defined by the following formula:

+For the full KP hierarchy it is rather easy to check that the condition $\Delta_I (A) \ge 0$ for all $I$ is necessary and sufficient to have (\ref{eq:KPsol}) regular and real bounded for all times.
+A very nontrivial result of \cite{KW2} states that this condition is necessary and sufficient also in the case of the first flow from the KP hierarchy.
 In such case, the equivalence class of $A$ , $[A]$ is a point in the totally non--negative Grassmannian \cite{Pos}

 where $Mat^{\mbox{ TNN}}_{N,M}$ is the set of real $N\times M$ matrices of maximal rank $N$ with nonnegative maximal minors $\Delta_I (A)$ and $GL_N^+$ is the group of $N\times N$ matrices with positive determinants.